 - Memory game.
 They have to find the verbs that go together.
-The • first player turns over one card from each group.
+The first player turns over one card from each group.
 If they match, s/he keeps the cards and can try again for another match.
 But if they do not match, the cards are turned over again and the other player continues playing. - Create a story.
-Take four or five cards, and with these verbs, students have to create a story. - Play a board game with the Sinuous Snake board (see Annex 4).
-Every time a player throws the dice, s/he will take a card (verb) and s/he must say the appropriate verbal form (if it is a verb in the past, s/he will say the present, and vice versa).
-If it is right, s/he can move the counter onwards, but if it is wrong, he won't move ir (or move it backwards).
+Take four or five cards, and with these verbs, students have to create a story.